danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 * main content
   * new rails app `rails new`
   * welcome controller with index only action `bin/rails g controller welcome index`
-  * After the essential feature is working, introduce customization: what text to display after copied, and for how long - `values`
 * conclusion para
 * maybe aside link to kickstart post re: customizing `rails new...`
 * Maybe also show stimulus controllers can use js debug from browser dev tools just like any other js code